Email Marketing: The Complete Guide 2026

 - Contact details (email, phone)

-- Company registration number (if applicable)
+- Commercial register number (if registered)

-- VAT number (if applicable)
+- VAT number (if available)

-- Professional regulatory information (if relevant)
+- Professional law information (if relevant)

-Checklist: GDPR Compliance
+Checklist: GDPR compliance

 - Double opt-in implemented and documented